 - 4.1.
 City Contracting Requirements.
-As a condition precedent to receiving a Loan, all Borrowers must agree to comply with all City contracting requirements, including but not limited to (a) health insurance requirements, (b) the Local Business Enterprise and Non-Discrimination in Contracting Program in Administrative Code Section 14B, (c) the First Source Hiring Program in Administrative Code Section 6.22E or other applicable City and state1 laws.
+As a condition precedent to receiving a Loan, all Borrowers must agree to comply with all City contracting requirements, including but not limited to (a) health insurance requirements, (b) the Local Business Enterprise and Non-Discrimination in Contracting Program in Administrative Code Section 14B, (c) the First Source Hiring Program in Administrative Code Section 83, and (d) the highest general prevailing rate of wages as determined in accordance with Administrative Code Section 6.22E or other applicable City and state1 laws.
 These requirements are described in detail in the document attached hereto as EXHIBIT B, the provisions of which (as amended from time to time) are incorporated by reference herein and shall be incorporated into the Loan Documents. - 4.2.
 Property/Liability Insurance.
 As a condition precedent to receipt of a Loan, the Borrower shall obtain and agree to maintain insurance in the types, coverages, and amounts determined by the City's Risk Manager and the Director.
 These insurance-related requirements are described in detail in the document attached hereto as EXHIBIT C, the provisions of which (as amended from time to time) are incorporated by reference herein and shall be incorporated into the Loan Documents. - 4.3.
 Anti-Displacement Policy and Relocation Requirements.
 As a matter of policy, tenants must not be evicted or otherwise permanently displaced as a result of a Project's participation in the Program.
 If Program-financed construction will require residential tenants to be temporarily relocated, Borrowers must facilitate and cover all costs associated with such relocation.
 As a condition precedent to Closing, Borrowers will be required to demonstrate their willingness, preparation, and ability to undertake necessary relocation by submitting to MOHCD a relocation budget and a detailed relocation plan the provisions of which are consistent with the following: - Residential tenants shall not incur costs related to relocation but will continue to pay rent for their original unit.